-For this reason, it is important to figure out what you’ll need to power, and size your solar generator accordingly.
+For this reason, it is important to figure out what you’ll need to power, and size accordingly.

 Solar generators are a sustainable, cost-effective way of powering your devices and helping you to live off-grid.

-There are various advantages and disadvantages to having one, and it is important to weigh these up and correctly size your solar generator so it can meet your needs.
+There are various advantages and disadvantages to having one, and it is important to weigh these up and correctly size it to meet your needs.